avi-perl/avi-perl/README.md

 ## Hi there 👋
-I'm Avi, a software developer focused on web development, automation, and application architecture.
+I'm Avi, a developer with a strong background in custom full-stack software design and implementation, usually on the web.
+Frequently in Python, ideally in Kotlin, and sometimes in PHP.

 📫 You can reach me via the contact information listed on my [personal site](https://aviperl.me/).